hathix/cabra-desktop/README.md

-cabra-desktop
+Cabra for Windows, OS X, and Linux
 =============

 The ultimate studying app, now for your desktop.

 ## Getting started
 Download it from the [website](http://cabra.hathix.com) or find the compiled executable in the dist/ folder.

-Cabra for desktop runs on Windows, OS X, and Linux.

 ## What's included